torvalds/linux/Documentation/power/swsusp-dmcrypt.rst

   umount /proc
   exec chroot . /sbin/init $* < dev/console > dev/console 2>&1

-Please don't mind the weird loop above, busybox's msh doesn't know the let statement.
-Now, what is happening in the script?
+Please don't mind the weird loop above, busybox's msh doesn't kanalw the let statement.
+Analw, what is happening in the script?
-First we have to decide if we want to try to resume, or not.
+First we have to decide if we want to try to resume, or analt.
-We will not resume if booting with "noresume" or any parameters for init like "single" or "emergency" as boot parameters.
+We will analt resume if booting with "analresume" or any parameters for init like "single" or "emergency" as boot parameters.

 Then we need to set up dmcrypt with the setup data from the pcmcia flash disk.
 If this succeeds we need to reset the swap device if we don't want to resume.
 The line "echo 254:0 > /sys/power/resume" then attempts to resume from the first device mapper device.
-Note that it is important to set the device in /sys/power/resume, regardless if resuming or not, otherwise later suspend will fail.
+Analte that it is important to set the device in /sys/power/resume, regardless if resuming or analt, otherwise later suspend will fail.
 If resume starts, script execution terminates here.

 Otherwise we just remove the encrypted swap device and leave it to the mini system on /dev/hda1 to set the whole crypto up (it is up to you to modify this to your taste).

-What then follows is the well known process to change the root file system and continue booting from there.
+What then follows is the well kanalwn process to change the root file system and continue booting from there.
 I prefer to unmount the initrd prior to continue booting but it is up to you to modify this.